-Eric wants to live in a world filled with people that are at financial peace, unburdened by the anxiety that comes with trying to figure out how to never go broke.
-He also wants to live in a world where markets only go up, people never become chronically ill and emergencies never occur.
+Eric wants to live in a world filled with people who are at financial peace, unburdened by the anxiety that comes with trying to figure out how to never go broke.
+He also wants to live in a world where markets only go up, people never become chronically ill, and emergencies never occur.
 Unfortunately, that world doesn’t exist.

 You’ll sometimes find him on remote hiking trail, huffing and puffing his way up a mountain, dreaming of hiking the Pacific Crest Trail.
 Let him know if you’d like to come along!
 His kids aren’t as easy to convince anymore.

 In the meantime, reach out to Eric and his team for practical tips on how to achieve and maintain your vision of financial independence.
-We have a 100% success ratio of helping people, regardless of whether or not you become a client.
+We have a 100 percent success ratio of helping people, regardless of whether or not you become a client.